-The “Schiffer-Tree” hive by Torben Schiffer as the initial signal for a “revolution in beekeeping”
+The Schiffer-Tree hive for a “revolution in beekeeping”

 Torben Schiffer presents on his website and in german TV (NDR broadcast „meinNachmittag – Der Bienenforscher aus Hamburg“ from 15.4.2019) the bee hive „Schiffer-Tree“ as the first species-appropriate bee hive at all.
 It is to protect the honey bees against manipulative interferences of humans and make nevertheless the beekeeping possible.
 It takes in requirement the beginning for a revolution in the bee keeping to be.